-This does contain affiliate links to Amazon, however these are Dutch gifts that Jacob and I have actually sent our families with tips for finding these gifts in the Netherlands.
-(Enjoy your cold and rainy holiday in Amsterdam. ? ) Many of these things are a lot cheaper to buy in the Netherlands although it’s of course possible to buy them online after the fact.
+These are Dutch gifts that Jacob and I have actually sent our families with tips for finding these gifts in the Netherlands without having them shipped within the US.
+Many of these things are a lot cheaper to buy in the Netherlands although it’s possible to buy them online after the fact.

 Clogs from Zaanse Schans

 These clogs (klompen in Dutch) from the Zaanse Schans (windmills that you can visit on a day trip from Amsterdam) are a bit pricey, however they’re hand-made in the workshop at Zaanse Schans.
 The cool part is that you can enjoy the windmills as well as watch clogs get made.

 My husband gifted his parents a little pair of clogs that were unadorned that are known as wedding clogs.
 They’re made of unpainted wood, fit for the size of a child’s foot, and adorable.
 These gift cogs are also affordable (under 100 euros) if you’re looking for a special handcrafted gift from the Netherlands.
 Either way, clogs are a super beautiful and adorable gift to buy from the Netherlands.
 Of course, you can get the cheap touristy ones, but there is something special about hand-made souvenirs.